nwheels-io/NWheels/README.md

 # How it works

-## TL;DR

-- recurring and common requirements are covered out of the box
-- architecture is based on microservices, implemented by hexagonal ("ports-and-adapters") design pattern
-- technology stacks are abstracted with concise C# programming models; the models are translated into technology-specific implementations (manual overrides allowed).
-Example:
-  - UI model in C#, translated into an npm project of a single-page web app based on either React, Angular, or Polymer - depending on picked technology - saving thousands lines of code to write and maintain.
-- expertise in common problem domains is shared through reusable domain modules
-- everything is extensible and pluggable

 _ATTENTION: we are redoing from scratch after successful proof of concept.
 Features listed here may not yet exist, or be unstable_.